zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-amazon.md

 154. Vitality has been initiated in order to obtain the best interests, those who do not retreat, act unsabotingly,

-Hard-working, fortitude and strength should be alone like a rhino horn.
+Hard-working, fortitude and strength should be alone like a rhinoceros horn.

 "In order to obtain the best interests and vitality has been launched": "The supreme interest is called immortality, Nibbana, that is all done, all according